solid/pod-browser/shapes/README.md

-The following is how the SHACL shape in `https://raw.githubusercontent.com/solid/contacts-pane/master/shapes/contacts-shapes.ttl` differ from the ShEx shape in `contacts/group.shex`.
+The following is how the SHACL shape in `https://raw.githubusercontent.com/solid/contacts-pane/master/shapes/contacts-shapes.ttl` differs from the ShEx shape in `contacts/group.shex`.

 - vcard:AddressBook
   - vcard:includesGroup